mattwarren/mattwarren.github.io/_posts/2016-01-30-how-garbage-collectors-work-part-1.md

 ### Goals of the GC

 So I'm not going to be able to read and understand a 36 KLOC .cpp source file any time soon, instead I tried a different approach and started off by looking through the excellent Book-of-the-Runtime (BOTR) section on ["Design of the Collector"](https://github.com/dotnet/coreclr/blob/master/Documentation/botr/garbage-collection.md#design-of-the-collector).
-This very helpfully lists the following items as the goals of the .NET GC (emphasis mine):
+This very helpfully lists the following goals of the .NET GC (emphasis mine):

 > The GC strives to manage memory **extremely efficiently** and require **very little effort from people who write managed code**.
 Efficient means:
 >